Base sizes for finite linear groups with solvable stabilisers: Irreducible solvable subgroups

 For $t >1$ we prove the statement directly using the probabilistic method.
 Let $G$ be $(S \cdot \SL_n(q))/Z(\GL_n(q))\le \PGL_n(q)$ and let $H$ be $S/Z(\GL_n(q))\le G$, so

 By Theorem \ref{suplem}, $H$ lies in a subgroup of $\PGL_n(q)$ isomorphic to $e^{2}.\Sp_{2l}(p_1^l)$, where $e=p_1^l$ for a prime $p_1$.
 The number of elements of order equal to each prime dividing this subgroup can be computed directly.
-Further, using bounds for $|x^G|$ for $x$ of prime order from Lemma \ref{lemxGbound}, we obtain an upper bound for $\widehat{Q}(G,2)$ via Lemma \ref{fprAB}.
-For example, if $n=5$, then there are $25$ elements of order $2$, $500$ elements of order $3$ and $624$ elements of order $5$, so
+Further, using bounds on $|x^G|$ for $x$ of prime order from Lemma \ref{lemxGbound} (where we use bounds on $\nu(x)$ from Lemma \ref{6}), we obtain an upper bound for $\widehat{Q}(G,2)$ via Lemma \ref{fprAB}.
+For example, if $n=5$, then $H \le 5^2:\Sp_2(5)=\mathrm{ASL}_2(5)$ and there are $25$ elements of order $2$, $500$ elements of order $3$ and $624$ elements of order $5$, so

-This upper bounds are less than $1$ for $q$ greater than $17,$ $17,$ $19$ and $7$ for $n=2,3,4$ and $5$ respectively.
+Here we use the fact that $\nu(x)\ge 2$ for all $x \in H$ of prime order by Lemma \ref{6}.
+This upper bound is less than $1$ for $q$ greater than $17,$ $17,$ $19$ and $7$ for $n=2,3,4$ and $5$ respectively.
 For smaller $q$, the value of $b_H(G)$ is verified using computations.
-In particular, if $q=9$ then \ref{thirr29} occurs.
+In particular, if $(n,q)=(2,9)$ then \ref{thirr29} holds.

 {\bf Case 3:} $n=4,m=2.$

 Since $e=n/m=2$, $q$ is odd by Theorem \ref{suplem}$(d)$.
 Recall from Theorem \ref{suplem} that $S$ has a chain of normal subgroups:

 where $C \le \GL_2(q^2),$ so $S \le \GL_2(q^2).2,$ and $C/A$ is isomorphic to a subgroup of $2^2.\Sp_2(2).$ Therefore, $|S| $ divides $ 48(q^2-1)$ and $|H|$ divides $a=48(q+1).$